-Our supply chains include companies based in all parts of the world, including but not limited to China, Taiwan, U.K., U.S.A., Canada, Denmark, Slovakia, Belarus 1, Italy, Switzerland, Sweden, France, Ireland, Spain, Poland, Turkey, Russia, Germany, The Netherlands, Mexico and Dominican Republic.
+Our supply chain includes third party operations in all parts of the world, including but not limited to China, Taiwan, UK, USA, Canada, Denmark, Slovakia, Italy, Switzerland, Sweden, France, Ireland, Spain, Poland, Turkey, Germany, The Netherlands, Mexico and Dominican Republic.

 Our suppliers provide raw materials (e.g. chemicals, adhesives, films, PVC compounds, etc.), part finished products (e.g. moulded items), finished products, services (e.g. sterilisation) and research and development support.
 Our spend is concentrated towards a relatively small number of suppliers.
 For example:

-Ten suppliers represent approximately 80% of our contract manufacturing spend;

-Three suppliers represent approximately 70% of our logistics spend; while

-Our raw materials supply chain is more diverse, with 34 suppliers representing approximately 75% of our total raw material spend.
+- Ten suppliers represent approximately 80% of our contract manufacturing spend; - Three suppliers represent approximately 70% of our logistics spend; while - Our raw materials supply chain is more diverse, with 45 suppliers representing approximately 80% of our total raw material spend.

+We are committed to working with our customers to address any concerns they have, including sharing best practices wherever requested.
 Like many medical device companies, our products are often sold by third parties, such as distributors.